LimiQS/propagate/README.txt

 http://www.hexacorn.com/blog/2018/02/04/propagate-follow-up-2-some-more-shattering-attack-potentials/
 https://medium.com/@0x6b64/background-abdddfdd59d2

-All the payload does is display Helllo, World! to the user and exit.
+All the payload does is display "Hello, World!" to the user and exit.
 I was more curious to know how it worked than anything else.